rh-aiservices-bu/multi-turn-benchmarking/README.md

 ![llm-d Grafana Dashboard](llm-d-dashboard.png)

 Grafana dashboard image from llm-d run, showing smoother results for TTFT, resulting in lower values for p95 and p99.
+This dashboard shows 90% cache hits meaning only 10% of requests require using compute for prefill.

 ### Analysis